How to Plan a Family Holiday to Vava’u

-Families that love being out on the water, Vava’u should definitely be on the shortlist for your family holiday.
+For families that love being out on the water, Vava’u should definitely be on the shortlist for your family holiday.
 The adventurous destination in Tonga is home to whale watching, snorkelling in giant sea caves, amazing kayaking, brilliant beaches and so much more!
 Either stay in a resort where a natural playground will be at your doorstep or opt for one of the family-friendly accommodations in the main hub, Neiafu, where many exciting boat and land tours depart.
-We’ll guide you through the activities, the accommodations and the childcare services in this travel guide to Vava’u for families!
+We’ll guide you through the activities, the accommodations and more in this travel guide to Vava’u for families!

 - Go on a whale watching tour